MislavJaksic/Knowledge-Repository/Technology/Web/API/REST/RESTFulWebServices/README.md

   - Design the representation(s) served to the client
   - Integrate this resource into existing resources, using hypermedia links and forms
-  - Consider the typical course of events: what’s supposed to happen?
+  - Consider the typical course of events: what's supposed to happen?
   - Consider error conditions: what might go wrong?

 Figure out the data set: user account is made up of a name and password.